singIebit/pollardsrho/README.md

 ## Description

 This repository contains a variant of Pollard's Rho algorithm for the secp256k1 elliptic curve.
-The objective is to subexponentially derive points on the curve using the public key as a generating parameter, taking advantage of the symmetry of the curve and dealing with multithreaded calculations.
+The objective is to subexponentially derive points in the curve using the public key as a generating parameter, taking advantage of the symmetry of the curve and dealing with multithreaded calculations.

 ### Algorithm Complexity